LambdaSharp/LambdaSharpTool/Docs/Module-Var-Secret.md

 # LambdaSharp Module - Encrypted Secret Variable

 The secret variable is used to pass in a pre-encrypted secret value.
 Using secret variables is useful during rapid prototyping.
 However, secret values are not portable between AWS regions or accounts.
-Therefore it is advisable to pass in secrets using [input parameters](Module-Input.md) instead.
+Therefore it is advisable to pass in secrets using [module parameters](Module-Parameter.md) instead.

 __Topics__
 * [Syntax](#syntax)